nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 2. Enter the command
     ```
-    CMake: Set build type
+    CMake: Set build varient
     ```
     and set it to the `Debug + NanoCLR` build type.
-Currently only this build type is working.
+Wait for CMake to process the files and build the CMake cache.
+This can take a while the first time.

 	If it also asks for a kit select `ESP32 Tools`

-3. Press F7, click on Build in the Status bar or enter the command
+3. Press F7, click on `Build` in the Status bar or enter the command
     ```
     CMake: Build
     ```